Skip to content

 Warning

 This status signals that the scan operation encountered some issues and displays the logs that facilitate improved tracking of the blockers and issue resolution.
-A scan operation having a warning status reflects the following details and actions:
+A scan operation having a completed with warning status reflects the following details and actions:

 warning warning